-A global SIM card provider has been penalised $25,000 after being caught underpaying a worker for a second time.
+A SIM card provider has been penalised $25,000 after it was caught underpaying a worker.

-Between 2012 and 2015, the worker was routinely required to work more than 38 hours a week, including Saturday shifts, but was not paid the full overtime rates that she was entitled to under the Telecommunications Services Award.
+However, it failed to pay full overtime rates that she was entitled to under the Telecommunications Services Award.

 Underpayment the result of ‘recklessness’

-“I accept that a meaningful penalty is one that sends a message to employers and the public at large that repeat offending is serious and should be treated as such by the Court,” she said.
+“I accept that a meaningful penalty is one that sends a message to employers and the public at large that repeat offending is serious and should be treated as such by the Court.”

-Industrial relations advocate Miles Heffernan from WAGETHEFT.net.au once again called for deliberate and repeated wage theft to be made a criminal offence.
+Industrial advocate Miles Heffernan once again called for employers who engage in deliberate and repeated wage theft to face criminal penalties.

 “This is another example of an employer who is repeat wage theft offender,” he said.
 “Fair Work has caught them stealing wages twice now.